 The worst thing to do to yourself when you’re overwhelmed is add weight to an already unbearable pile.
 Most of us think that staying busy is the best way to distract from whatever obstacle we’re up against, but knowing when to hang up your cape and let someone else fight the battles is a really crucial skill to overcoming adversity.

 If you don’t power yourself back up with ten minutes of deep breathing a day, you’ll lose your mind.
 No matter what you’re facing, there’s always time to give your mind and body a few minutes of peace.
-So take a walk, a bath, a nap or a job.
-Whatever you do, just turn your mind off.
+So take a walk, a bath soak, a nap or meditate.

 Take out the trash